 This spiced pear jam is sweet and has a golden color.
 It has aromas that remind me of the cold December months: cloves, cinnamon, and nutmeg.
 It's delicious to serve on warm toast and great with a piece of meat or cheese platter.
 A warming and delicious jam.

 My Pear Tree was giving lots of fruit this year, and I love to make pear preserves with these ripe pears.
 And this recipe with simple ingredients reminds me of the holidays.

-Yes, sometimes I look forward and that came because of the scents from these aromatic pear jam.
+And the scents from this aromatic pear jam with its Holiday spices.
 It's entirely in the spirit of December.
-Well the weather this time fits in almost, it looks dark outside.
-The smells are caused by the cinnamon, cloves, allspice and nutmeg.
-The same herbs that can also be found in speculoos or gingerbread.
+The smells are from adding cinnamon, cloves, allspice, and nutmeg.
+The same herbs can also be found in speculoos or gingerbread.

 Delicious with brie cheese or as filling in a winter cake

 This jam is delicious and not only on toast or hot buns.
 They're also delicious, for example, a topping with baked brie (instead of honey) or a filling in a winter cake.
 As a dip with your cheese board or add them to some homemade ice cream.
 This sweet pear preserve is an excellent addition to a lot of recipes.

 And who knows, maybe you've got some other ideas?
 I like to hear them.

 What do you need for Perfect Pear Jam?

 To prepare this Spiced Pear Jam, you need the following ingredients.
 You can find the correct amounts in the recipe card at the bottom of the blog: